-Brainstem: The brainstem is the lower part of the brain connected to the spinal chord.
-The brainstem relays all signals to and from the brain and the body, and is responsible for maintaining consousness, breathing, and heart beat
+Brainstem: The brainstem is the lower part of the brain connected to the spinal cord.
+The brainstem relays all signals to and from the brain and the body, and is responsible for maintaining consciousness, breathing, and heart beat.

 Cancer: Cancer is a term for diseases in which abnormal cells divide without control.
 Cancer cells can invade nearby tissues and can spread to other parts of the body through the blood and lymph systems.

-Carbon-ion radiotherapy: Carbio-ion radiotherapy is a type of radiation that uses a beam of charged carbon particles to deliver high doses of radiation to a tumor while sparing surrounding normal tissue
+Carbon ion radiotherapy: Carbon ion radiotherapy is a type of radiation that uses a beam of charged carbon particles to deliver high doses of radiation to a tumor while sparing surrounding normal tissue.